-Olga Yakusheva, PhD, Associate Professor, School of Nursing, University of Michigan, is co-investigator for the READI study.
+Olga Yakusheva, Ph.D., Associate Professor, School of Nursing, University of Michigan, is co-investigator for the READI study.
 She is a health economist with expertise in health services research, study design, econometrics, data analysis methods including causal modeling, and cost-benefit evaluations.
-Dr. Yakusheva’s research is focused on nursing workforce issues and patient outcomes in acute care settings.
+Dr. Yakusheva’s research focuses on nursing workforce and performance issues and patient outcomes in acute care settings.
 She was Co-PI for the team’s INQRI project and has been involved as a PI on two projects under the Future of Nursing initiative of the Robert Wood Johnson Foundation.

 Kathleen Bobay, Ph.D., RN, NEA-BC, Professor, School of Nursing, Loyola University Chicago, is co-investigator for the READI study.
 With research and clinical expertise is in nursing and health systems, she is leading the research teams efforts related to collecting hospital and unit level data on nurse staffing for the study’s multi-level analytic model.
 Dr. Bobay was a Co-PI on the team’s INQRI project.
 In addition to the READI study, Dr. Bobay is leading team efforts in the area of Quality of Discharge Teaching research.

 Ronda Hughes, Ph.D., M.H.S., RN, CLNC, FAAN, Associate Professor, School of Nursing, University of South Carolina is a co-investigator for the READI study.
 With expertise in health services research with large database analysis and in health policy, Dr. Hughes is leading the teams efforts in developing the study database infrastructure, securing data transfer from participating hospitals, and managing the study data set.